davidf2281/ColorTempToRGB/README.md

 [UIColor+Temperature.swift](https://github.com/davidf2281/ColorTempToRGB/blob/master/Sample%20Project/UIColor+Temperature.swift) is the `UIColor` extension that does the business.

 ## Usage
-Instantiate a `UIColor` using the new convenience initializer:
+Instantiate a `UIColor` using the new convenience initializer, passing in the desired color temperature:

 `let warmWhiteColor = UIColor(temperature: 2700)`